 Another approach I have seen is what I would call the “known subnets” approach.
 The “known subnets” approach is the idea that the network operations (NetOps) team knows which subnets are alive, and thus only those should be used.
 However, how certain is that?
 Will the list of known subnets be maintained as part of discovery scans?
 When was the last time that the network team had a talk with security to make sure all subnets in use are being scanned?
 This is where separating your discovery from vulnerability scans comes into place.
 In a given /24 subnet, I would say that 70% are in use at the upper range.
 How much of a traffic reduction is it if you have a basic discovery sweep daily, a vulnerability scan for any newly discovered hosts, and then your normal vulnerability scan on its schedule?

 Network scanning may fail at finding Shadow IT for any number of reasons (an unknown subnet, leveraging containers on known machines, etc.).
 Therefore, while scanning is useful, it is not the end-all, be-all when searching for Shadow IT.

 Application Centric Inspection

-The attempt to leverage some variant of a next generation firewall with application awareness has been the go-to for years.
+The attempt to leverage some variant of a next-generation firewall with application awareness has been the go-to for years.
 In the past, this solution coupled with network aggregation points could identify most traffic within the network and give insight into what was being used.
-When the traffic is all within the corporate office, you can rely on the firewall seeing the traffic (presuming it’s not being obscured or tunneled as something else).
+When the traffic is all within the corporate office, you can rely on the firewall to see the traffic (presuming it’s not being obscured or tunneled as something else).
 If the traffic does not traverse a firewall or inspection point, there are two categories of tools that achieve visibility.